jesperdj/sandbox-webpack/README.md

 touch src/css/main.scss
 ```

-When you are working with Webpack, you don't directly put a `<link rel=stylesheet ...>` link in the header of your HTML file.
+When you are working with webpack, you don't directly put a `<link rel=stylesheet ...>` link in the header of your HTML file.
 Instead, you import it in `index.js`:

 ```javascript
 import './css/main.scss';
 ```

 Add a rule and configure the plugin, similar to what was necessary for HTML.
-The Webpack configuration file now looks like this:
+The webpack configuration file now looks like this:

 ```javascript
 const HtmlWebpackPlugin = require("html-webpack-plugin");